laurelherting/lmh-headspace/AWS/examTips.md

     allowing you to quickly scale capacity, both up and down, as your computing requirements change

+### EC2 categories
+*  On Demand
+  * low-cost/flexibible.
+Pay by hour, no up-front payment or long-term commitment
+  * Good for Short-term/spiky workloads that cannot be interrupted
+  * Good for test/dev environments
+  * Can't afford any down time - this is the one

+*  Reserved
+  * Apps with Steady-state / predictable useage
+  * Able to make upfront payments to reduce costs
+  * Often a 12-36 month timeframe

+*  Spot
+  * Apps with flexible start/end times
+  * Apps that are only feasible at low compute prices
+  * Users with urgent computing needs for large amts of addt'l capacity
+  * Instances have 120 seconds to shut down

 ### EC2 Exam Tips
 1. On Demand
 Pay fixed rate by hour (or by sec) w/ no commitment